holehouse-lab/soursop/docs/index.rst

 Welcome to the SOURSOP Documentation!
 =========================================================

-*Last updated: November 2024*
+*Last updated: May 2026*

 **SOURSOP** (**S**\imulation analysis **O**\f **U**\nfolded **R**\egion\ **S** **O**\f **P**\roteins) is a Python package for the analysis of all-atom and coarse-grained simulations of unfolded and disordered proteins.
 It provides a wide range of functionalities that may not be of use for folded proteins, but provide important insight into simulations of intrinsically disordered proteins. **SOURSOP** was formerly *CAMPARITraj*, which was formerly *CTraj*, and includes all the original functionality therein.

 The **SOURSOP** GitHub page can be accessed here: `https://github.com/holehouse-lab/soursop <https://github.com/holehouse-lab/soursop/>`_.

 **SOURSOP** was built for the analysis of simulations with the CAMPARI simulation engine in mind.
 However, it has been successfully tested on a wide range of trajectories generated from different software packages.
 It utilizes the ``mdtraj`` (`http://mdtraj.org <http://mdtraj.org/>`_.) backend for trajectory reading and representation, but focusses on providing analysis routines relevant for characterizing ensembles of disordered and unfolded proteins through the lens of polymer physics.

-This documentation is currently being generated as we finalize **SOURSOP**.
+It also works for coarse-grained (one-bead-per-residue) and all-atom ensembles.

 .. toctree::
    :maxdepth: 1